Revniuk/Revniuk_Svitlana_ArtStore_Capstone/README.md

   package.json    # Project dependencies (both client and server)

   Notes
   !!!
+INSTALL
+  npm install axios
+      install bcryptjs jsonwebtoken
-Install the axios library by running npm install axios in the terminal.
+  in the terminal.

       The API used is https://www.artpi.co/how-it-works

 This code creates a simple RESTful API for managing artworks.
 It includes endpoints for getting all artworks (GET /artworks), creating a new artwork (POST /artworks), getting a specific artwork by ID (GET /artworks/:id), updating an artwork by ID (PUT /artworks/:id), and deleting an artwork by ID (DELETE /artworks/:id).